Charish53/CS3000_OS_Project/Project2_Csh/README.md

 This project is a deep dive into understanding how a shell operates at a fundamental level, making it a great hands-on experience with system-level programming.
 It’s compact, practical, and covers essential shell functionality, perfect for anyone curious about what goes on behind the scenes of a command-line interface.

-## 🌐 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---